-Without a doubt, Zimbabwe remains an extremely safe tourist destination, and the more you support the country the more you support the people and their journey of revival of a great country.
+Without a doubt, Zimbabwe remains an extremely safe tourist destination, and the more you support the country, the more you support the people and their journey of the revival of a great nation.

 The cities are buzzing with events and functions, celebrating art and culture and equipped with museums, fine dining and craft markets.
-While it's often hard to show these aspects on a news screen these cities are constantly moving forward and developing.
+While it's often hard to show these aspects on a news screen, these cities are continually moving forward and developing.

 2. What currencies are accepted in Zimbabwe and do I need to have Zimbabwean Dollars?

-Previously, you could hold any currency in the country, but a major step taken towards settling the economy has been abolishing multi-currency exchange and reinstating the Zimbabwe dollar.
+Previously, you could hold any currency in the country, but a significant step was taken towards settling the economy has been abolishing multi-currency exchange and reinstating the Zimbabwe dollar.